dratini0/badge-website/docs/TiLDA_MK4/sim800/index.md

 - freq: The frequency to play in Hz.
 - duration: The duration of the tone in milliseconds.
-- async: If True (dafault) it will return instantly and the audio will continue to play for the duration.
+- async: If True (default) it will return instantly and the audio will continue to play for the duration.

 ### Record Audio